 guitars, who knows?

-The idea now is to loosen the glue in the neck joint and then slide the
+The idea now is to loosen the glue in the neck joint and

 neck off.
 Warm moist air generated by a pressure cooker is the method I